wotta/laravel-dashboard-sentry-tile/README.md

 ## Usage

-In your dashboard view you use the `livewire:sentry-title` component.
+In your dashboard view you use the `livewire:sentry-tile` component.

 ```html
 <x-dashboard>